On the equivalence of binary cubic forms: The resolvent algebra and the Cardano invariant

-\end{defn} Classically, this is called an ``irrational'' or algebraic covariant because its coefficients lie in the extension~$L$ rather than in $K$ itself.
+\end{definition} Classically, this is called an ``irrational'' or algebraic covariant because its coefficients lie in the extension~$L$ rather than in $K$ itself.
 It is a covariant for the action of~$\SL(2,K)$; in general, we have

 this would be equal to~$\det(M)C(g)^M$ if the value of~$\delta$ for discriminant~$\det(M)^2\D$ were fixed to be $\det(M)\delta$, but it is not possible to do this consistently for transformations with both determinants~$\pm\det(M)$.